 Having always just messed around with code until stuff worked, I took the same approach to AI - I randomly generated recurrent neural networks, and ran them through thousands of modifications until they started to do what I wanted them to do.
 It was a type of simplified genetic algorithm.

 What was unusual about Nova, though, is that it was not limited to logistic or binary neurons.
 I thought of neurons as a circuit.
 There were “if” neurons, “and” neurons, etc. In effect, my program was randomly constructing programs/circuits, and using genetic algorithms to get them close to the desired functionality.

-    I was young, and naive.
 I didn’t get much further than ‘teaching’ a virtual robot to follow a gradient.

 In any case, you can get the code here (bitbucket).